Most people will hear that the average woman should aim for 1,800 calories per day, while the average man would need about 2,200 calories.

 The problem is that those guides are wrong for almost everybody.

-How many calories you need every day is dependent on so many factors - this is where a a Total Daily Energy Expenditure (TDEE) calculator comes in handy.
+How many calories you burn every day is dependent on so many factors - this is where a Total Daily Energy Expenditure (TDEE) calculator comes in handy.

-To use this (TDEE) calculator, put your statistics in:
+To use this free TDEE calculator, put your statistics in: